Chatham Islands: Further European arrivals

-The company was then able to purchase large areas of land at Port Hutt (which the Māori called Whangaroa) and Waitangi from Ngāti Mutunga and also large areas of land from Ngāti Tama.
-This did not stop Ngāti Mutunga from trying to get revenge for the death of one of their chiefs.
+The company was then able to acquire large areas of land at Port Hutt (which the Māori called Whangaroa) and Waitangi from Ngāti Mutunga and also large areas of land from Ngāti Tama.
+This did not stop Ngāti Mutunga from trying to get revenge upon Ngāti Tama for the earlier death of one of their chiefs.
 They were satisfied after they killed the brother of a Ngāti Tama chief.
-The tribes agreed to an uneasy peace which was finally confirmed in 1842.
+The tribes agreed to an uneasy peace, which was formally confirmed in 1842.

 Reluctant to give up slavery, Matioro and his people chartered a brig in late 1842 and sailed to Auckland Island.
-While Matioro was surveying the island, two of the chiefs who had accompanied him decided the island was too inhospitable for settlement, and set sail before he had returned, stranding him and his followers until Pākehā settlers arrived in 1849.
+While Matioro was surveying the island, two of the chiefs who had accompanied him decided the island was too inhospitable for settlement, and set sail before he had returned, stranding him and his 50 followers.
+Pākehā settlers arrived in 1849 and Matioro and most of his people moved to Stewart Island in 1854.